curl/everything-curl/http/versions/http3.md

 HTTP/3 is the HTTP version that is designed to communicate over QUIC.
 QUIC can for most particular purposes be considered a TCP+TLS replacement.

-All transfers that use HTTP/3 will therefore not use TCP.
-They will use QUIC.
+All transfers that use HTTP/3 therefore do not use TCP.
+They use QUIC.
 QUIC is a reliable transport protocol built over UDP.
 HTTP/3 implies use of QUIC.

 ## HTTPS only